Citrix DaaS

 Convert a non-machine profile-based machine catalog to a machine profile-based machine catalog

-You can use a VM, template spec (in case of Azure), or launch template (in case of AWS) as a machine profile input to convert a non-machine profile-based machine catalog to machine profile-based machine catalog.
+You can use a VM, template spec (in case of Azure), or launch template (in case of AWS), or VMware template (in case of VMware) as a machine profile input to convert a non-machine profile-based machine catalog to machine profile-based machine catalog.
 New VMs added to the catalog take property values from the machine profile.

 Note: